rtrlib/handbook/source/tools.rst

     rpki-rbv.realmv6.org/api/v1/validity/AS12654/93.175.146.0/24
     rpki-rbv.realmv6.org/api/v2/validity/93.175.146.1

-The result will be a JSON object as shown below:
+The result will be a JSON object as shown in :numref:`lst-rbv-json`.

 .. code-block:: JSON
     :caption: Sample JSON output of RPKI RBV